-Nigeria Offshore Accidents
+Nigeria Offshore Accident Attorney

 Once the deepwater of the Gulf of Mexico was the new frontier of oil exploration.
 Today, deepwater discoveries of oil reserves off the coast of Nigeria have drawn the attention of international oil companies and made Nigeria a new frontier for energy exploration.
 With the uncertainty about deepwater drilling in the Gulf of Mexico, some drilling platforms have moved to Africa—and some American rig workers have followed the rig to foreign waters.
 The attention to worker safety, however, isn’t always as rigorous in places like Nigeria, and accidents are common.

-Regarding Nigeria and Offshore Oil Exploration
+Regarding Nigeria & Offshore Oil Exploration

 Rig workers working offshore of Nigeria can get seriously injured by being struck by heavy equipment, by a slip and fall, or by a fire or explosion.
 For example, in July 2010, the Jack Ryan drillship operating in the Akpo oilfield in deepwater off the coast of Nigeria was carrying out equipment testing when a load-bearing pin on the crane boom failed.
 Three rig workers fell overboard, one to his death, underscoring the consequences of complacency and lack of attention to safety.
 You can suffer a serious injury in foreign waters whether you have a drilling job, a floorman’s job, a roustabout job, a rig welder job, a rig mechanic job, an FPSO job, or a rig catering job.
 Any type of serious injury accident may be caused by negligence on the part of an employer to proper maintenance and safety training for workers.

-Contact Our Jones Act Attorneys Today
+Contact Our Jones Act Attorneys Today: (888) 493-1629